 Multiple Doses of Narcan Needed for Stronger Opioid Formulations

 Not everyone is so sure about the extensive resources applied in the use and availability of Naloxone.
-Some suggest that the drug does not prevent relapse, and in a country with such shortage of mental health care, people will inevitably be left without the adequate resources to break the addiction cycle.
+Some suggest that the drug does not prevent relapse, and in a country with such a shortage of mental health care, people will inevitably be left without the adequate resources to break the addiction cycle.
 Some even question whether the availability of Naloxone, combined with cheap opioids, might encourage drug users to continue to push the limits.

 The Blue Cross Blue Shield (BCBS) report also revealed that one in five of its members filled at least one opioid prescription in 2015.
-The bottom of the report breaks down this ratio by state.
-Also, as other research has confirmed, the stronger the dose and the more often someone uses opioids, the more likely he or she will struggle with dependency to the medication.
+The bottom of the information breaks down this ratio by state.
+Also, as other research has confirmed, the stronger the dose and the more often someone uses opioids, the more likely he or she will struggle with dependency on the medication.
 Interpreters of the report suggest that the country is failing to respond appropriately to the opioid crisis.

-Essentially, three things are being done to help solve the opioid crisis:
+Three things are being done to help solve the opioid crisis:

 - Make opioids less accessible.
 Doctors are being encouraged to prescribe fewer pills and find alternatives to opioid medication.

-These combined efforts are saving lives, however, it is far from being enough to make a significant difference in the opioid epidemic.
+These combined efforts are saving lives.
+However, it is far from being enough to make a significant difference in the opioid epidemic.